arthurdouillard/hugo-website/content/home/about.md

 # About me

-I'm currently a PhD student at Sorbonne University under the supervision of Professor Matthieu Cord.
-My thesis is on incremental learning.
+I'm a coder, a scientist, and a teacher.
+Currently a PhD student at Sorbonne University Professor Matthieu Cord I research how to train Deep Neural Networks continually.
 I'm also working part-time as a Research Scientist at Heuritech, deploying convolution nets for fashion.
+And finally, I am a lecture in Parisian engineering school EPITA where I teach Computer Vision.